-The Arrowsmith Program of cognitive exercises was first offered to students with learning disabilities in 1978 and Arrowsmith School was established in 1980 and has operated continuously in Toronto since then.
+The Arrowsmith Program of cognitive exercises was first offered to students with specific learning difficulties in 1978 and Arrowsmith School was established in 1980 and has operated continuously in Toronto since then.

 In 1997, the Toronto Catholic District School Board (TCDSB) began to offer the Arrowsmith Program which is now available in four elementary schools in the TCDSB across Toronto.
 Several independent schools in Ontario and British Columbia began to offer the Arrowsmith Program beginning in 2002.

 In 2005, Howard Eaton established Eaton Arrowsmith School in Vancouver.
 In 2008, the Eaton Brain Improvement Centre became the first site to offer the Arrowsmith Program exclusively to adults.
 In 2009 Eaton Arrowsmith School in Victoria was established.

 The Learning Disabilities Association of Saskatchewan became the first Learning Disabilities Association in Canada to offer the Arrowsmith Program which became available at its centre in Saskatoon in September, 2008.